I spent 12 months working for a local authority, the amount of paper we got through gave me nightmares, so I drafted a paperless proposal.

 After a conversation with my head of department, I was told that to progress this any further I needed to speak with the heads of service.
 I assume this was an attempt to stifle, or even thwart, my plans for new processes in my department.

 In actuality, I didn’t have to try that hard to convince any of the upper management that this was a good idea.
-In fact, they must have been glad that it had come from me and not something to be pushed down from them.
+In fact, they must have been glad that it had come from me and not from them, as they may have had a much harder time convincing staff to change their processes – and already had a reputation for not understanding the work the teams were doing and asking the impossible from them.

-Convincing my colleagues, however, was a different ball game.
+Convincing my colleagues that this paperless proposal was for the best, however, was a whole other ball game.

 The biggest obstacle for this project was the team itself.
-Digitalising the processes was time consuming, but since the department already had a working project to document the current processes, most of the work had already been done.
+Digitalising the processes was time consuming, but since the department already had a working project to document the current processes (in the event of a change in personnel), most of the work had already been done.

 Apparently, it is much easier to convince someone that a physical file, in one location, was a more secure way to store an important (legally binding) document than on a digital server backed up in several places.

-The thought of a fire wiping out the documents, amongst other things, was enough of a catalyst to get my colleagues thinking perhaps digitalisation of their documents could be a good thing.
+The thought of a fire wiping out the documents, along with the proof I had uncovered of files being mixed up and stored in the wrong place and various other things, was enough of a catalyst to get my colleagues thinking perhaps digitalisation of their documents could be a good thing.

-The easiest way to relax my colleague’s fears was to hold regular meetings where anyone could drop by and voice their concerns.
+The easiest way to relax my colleague’s fears was to hold weekly meetings where anyone could drop by and voice their concerns, or suggestions.

-This lead to many discussions about the safety of digital storage, and the apparently impossible task of reading from a computer monitor or tablet instead of a piece of paper.
+This lead to many discussions about the safety of digital storage, and the apparently impossible task of reading from a computer monitor or tablet instead of a piece of paper (citing either poor eyesight or simply stating that they wouldn’t do it).

 With the existing digital database, and adobe reader, there was no software to procure.
-This project was more of a change in culture, from print and read to read and save.
+This paperless proposal was more of a change in culture, from print and read to read and save.

-All staff members had laptops, so the case review meetings I mentioned earlier should never have been allowed to continue with the mass of paper waste, probably visible from space within one year.
+All staff members had laptops and department heads were happy to issue tablets, so the case review meetings I mentioned earlier should never have been allowed to continue with the mass of paper waste, probably visible from space within one year.

 We would also be reducing our collective carbon footprint by reducing the amount of paper waste, fuel from the postie’s van and so forth.